-To find out why the pipeline was completed with errors, click the summary.
+To find out why the pipeline was completed with errors, click the button (number 1 above) in the stage summary.

 The summary of the Exit Gate for the QA stage shows that one of the required approvals were rejected, so the pipeline stopped with errors.